About Pan Borneo Highway Sarawak

 The impetus for improved road connectivity across Sabah and Sarawak grew in the ‘70s, leading to a plan by the Governments of Malaysia (both Federal and State), Brunei and Kalimantan Indonesia to develop further the idea of constructing a highway along the coastline of Borneo.
 It would be called the Pan Borneo Highway.

-Fast forward 50 years later and Sarawak’s major trunk road system today is the Federal Route 1, part of the Pan Borneo Highway or Trans Borneo Highway.
+Fast forward 50 years later and Sarawak’s major trunk road system today is the Federal Route 1, part of the Pan Borneo Highway or Trans Borneo Highway, and part of the Asian Highway Network AH150.
 It is mainly a 2-lane single carriageway of JKR R3 standard design.
 Only 144 km (13%) of the trunk road from Sematan to Lawas is a 4-lane dual carriageway of JKR R5 standard.
-Travel across the vast state of Sarawak continues to be a long journey – up to 19 hours from Sematan to Miri currently.
+Travel across the vast state of Sarawak continues to be a long journey – up to 19 hours from Sematan to Miri currently on the 2-lane road.

-To accelerate the social and economic growth of Sabah and Sarawak, a major effort to fully develop and upgrade the Pan Borneo Highway was announced by Malaysia’s Prime Minister in April 2013 as part of the ruling political party Barisan Nasional’s “Akujanji” manifesto to the Nation.
-This was followed by a commitment in Budget 2015.
+To accelerate the socio-economic growth of Sabah and Sarawak, a major effort to fully develop and upgrade the Pan Borneo Highway was announced by Malaysia’s Prime Minister in April 2013 as part of the Government’s ‘AkuJanji’ promises to the Nation.
+This was followed by a commitment in the Budget 2015.

-Pan Borneo Highway Sarawak was officially launched by the Prime Minister in Bintulu on 31 March 2015.
+The Pan Borneo Highway was officially launched by the Prime Minister of Malaysia in Bintulu on 31 March 2015.
 Construction works along a 43 km stretch from the Nyabau to Bakun junctions began soon after.
+This marked the kick-off project for the Pan Borneo Highway, beginning with the Highway’s development in Sarawak.

-When completed in early 2022, Pan Borneo Highway Sarawak from Telok Melano to Merapok will span a total distance of 1,060 km.
-Pan Borneo Highway is slated to be THE transportation backbone of the states of Sabah and Sarawak and will play a major role to open up economic corridors and opportunities in areas it transverses.
+When completed in mid-2021, the Pan Borneo Highway Sarawak from Telok Melano to Merapok is expected to span a total distance of 1,060 km.
+The future 4-lane dual carriageway and toll-free Pan Borneo Highway is slated to be THE transportation backbone of the states of Sabah and Sarawak and will play a major role to open up economic corridors and opportunities in areas it traverses.

 About Lebuhraya Borneo Utara